rickhanley/JournalWings/bin/README.md

 # JournalWings Executable

 This folder contains example data for JournalWings for demonstration purposes.
-The JournalWings.exe is availabe under rleases.
+The JournalWings.exe is availabe under releases.

 ---